Why study this course

 The aims of the e-learning and in-house class seminar are to provide an overview of what PREVENT is, what it should mean to anyone working within a Health and social care setting, how it links in with general safeguarding responsibilities and how a referral can be made in the event of a concern about a student who might be vulnerable to a form of extremism

 What you will study

 As a student on this course, you may study some or all of the modules listed below.

 This module is an introduction to theories and concepts across the disciplines of sociology and psychology that pertain to health and social care practice.
-This module requires the student to develop an understanding of the theoretical concepts that inform a variety of complex group and individual human behaviours.
+This module requires you to develop an understanding of the theoretical concepts that inform a variety of complex group and individual human behaviours.
 The module provides a theoretical-conceptual social science framework within which health and social care issues can be analysed as social phenomena.
 The relationship between behavioural psychology and organisational behaviour will also be explored with particular focus and application to the Health and Social Care arena.

-This module will focus on practice issues in health and social care, ensuring students develop an understanding of important concepts such as multi-agency working and critical reflective practice.
+This module will focus on practice issues in health and social care, ensuring you develop an understanding of important concepts such as multi-agency working and critical reflective practice.
 The concept of assessments within health and social practice will be introduced.
 Awareness of personal, professional and ethical values are further explored within health and social care practice.
-The first placement takes place during this module, and will enable students to experience health and social care practice, linking theory to practice.
-This will enable students to share their experience and knowledge with their peers.
+The first placement takes place during this module, and will enable you to experience health and social care practice, linking theory to practice.
+This will enable you to share your experience and knowledge with your peers.